aisingapore/TagUI/README.md

 </details>

-# Be a Force for Good
-TagUI default config does not hide identity as an automated user.

 # License
 TagUI is open-source software released under the MIT license.
+TagUI default config does not hide identity as an automated user.
 Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.